parryc/thevoid/templates/midwestmarbling/index.md

 <h1 style="color: red; font-family: 'Edita', serif;">UNDER CONSTRUCTION!</h1>

-# Welcome to the future home of Midwest Marblers
+# Welcome to the future home of Midwest Marbling

 _The mission fo Midwest Marblers is to advance the art of marbling in the Midest and beyond._